Chris Eubank: Eubank vs. Thompson

+Eubank vs. Thompson II

 A rematch was quickly arranged for three months later and they again fought for the WBO cruiserweight championship in what turned out to be Eubank's last fight.
 Eubank had the better of the fight early in the rematch, but the short rest between the bouts came back to haunt him as his left eye that was damaged in the first fight rapidly began to swell.
 The fight was stopped at the end of the ninth round, when Eubank's left eye closed completely from swelling.
 At the time he was ahead on the scorecards.
 It was the only stoppage loss of Eubank's career spanning three weight divisions, 30 pounds and 13 years as professional.

+Retirement

 Eubank finished his career with a record of 45 wins (23 KOs), five losses, and two draws.